unified-substrate-theory/Unified-Substrate-Theory/README.md

 ---

-## The grounded truth
+## The Bottom Line

-Here’s the cleanest way to say what UST realizes

-**UST sounds like physics.
-The old model sounds like magic.**

-People defend the old model because they’re used to it, not because it makes sense.

-That’s the real divide.
+UST isn’t an alternative — it’s the correction.
+It replaces mystical explanations with mechanical ones.
+It makes the universe physical again.

+If that threatens the old worldview, that’s a sign it was overdue.